daultonb/COSC360Project/milestone-docs/m2_client-side_mar1.md

 > Static design and styles of pages

-- [x] Status: WIP, Assigned to: Daulton
+- [x] Status: Complete, Assigned to: Daulton

 > Examples of each page type (coded with ipsum lorem as a minimum)